-- 1. ensure that employees and business partners concerned by this Code are fully aware and knowledgeable of its provisions; - 2. inform and communicate the policies, processes and procedures to employees and business partners to ensure their understanding and conformance to this Code; - 3. provide confidential channels through which employees and business partners can report potential concerns or violations to laws and regulations and/or to this Code.
+- 1. ensure that its employees and business partners concerned by this Code of Conduct are fully aware and knowledgeable of its provisions; - 2. inform and communicate the policies, processes and procedures to its employees and business partners to ensure their understanding and conformance with this Code of Conduct; - 3. provide confidential channels through which its employees and business partners can report potential concerns or violations to laws and regulations and/or to this Code of Conduct.